-Some like to see separation as a passive notion, of either "skiing into counter" or "passive tip lead" or "the lower body turning under a stable upper body" but in our view, separation is created through an active upper body movement: counteraction and coiling specifically mandate that the torso actively turn opposite to the skis.
+Some like to see separation as a passive notion, of either "skiing into counter" or "passive tip lead" or "the lower body turning under a stable upper body" but in performance skiing, when there is significant ski-snow interaction, separation is created through an active upper body movement: counteraction and coiling specifically mandate that the torso actively turn opposite to the skis.

 Counteraction is a component of good separation of the upper and lower body and a fundamental movement of great skiing.
 Counteraction complements counterbalancing as when you're countered, the slight bend forward at the hips also helps balance over the outside ski and these two movements combined throughout the turn, result in great balance and range of motion.

-Beginners generally focus on moving the shoulders but it is better to focus on moving the hips.
+Beginners generally focus on moving the shoulders to create counter, but it is better to focus on moving the hips.
 Good counteracting includes the hip, trying to minimize torsion on the spine.

-The "static" look of the result, of the countered relationship between the upper and lower body, looks different in different situations: it is important to note that the actual movement matters, not the result.
-We counteract as needed in, not in a prescribed amount.
+The "static" look of the result, of the countered relationship between the upper and lower body, looks different in different situations: it is important to note that the actual movement matters, not necessarily the result.
+We counteract as needed, not in a prescribed amount.

 There are several terms encountered in ski instruction when talking about rotational separation, here is our attempt at disambiguation...